wp-plugins/filament/readme.txt

 1. Go to the plugin management page and enable the plugin

 == Changelog ==
+= 1.2.7 =
+* Add Google+ and StumbleUpon JSONP proxy end-points to improve reliability of Flare and Insights social statistic retrieval and remove dependency on centralized Filament proxy server.
+* Update compatible-up-to version

 = 1.2.6 =
 * Change permissions to access Filament menu items for better compatibility with WordPress Network installations
 * Update cache clear message prompt to accommodate for un-known cache systems